-Currently, he is a tenured lecturer in Architecture Archives of the Future at the Department of Architecture, TU Delft, and Research Affiliate at Nieuwe Instituut, Rotterdam.
-Between 2021-2023, he worked as a Marie Sklodowska-Curie Individual Fellow at TU Delft and Research Associate at the Research Center for Material Culture (Netherlands), where he developed the EU-funded research project ‘Multiculturalism in the work of Aldo and Hannie van Eyck’.
+Currently, he is a tenured Assistant Professor in Proyectos Arquitectónicos at the Universitat Politècnica de València, Spain, and Research Affiliate at the Jaap Bakema Study Centre, Nieuwe Instituut, Rotterdam.
+He co-initiated the research group Architecture.
+Bodies, Others with Paula Lacomba in 2025.
+Between 2021-2024, he worked as a Marie Sklodowska-Curie Individual Fellow at TU Delft and Research Associate at the Research Center for Material Culture (Netherlands), where he developed the EU-funded research project ‘Multiculturalism in the work of Aldo and Hannie van Eyck’.

 Alejandro received his Ph.D. in the history and theory of architecture from Universitat Politècnica de València, Spain.
 Aldo van Eyck: Le Musée Imaginaire (2018) is both a short-film and a dissertation that explore the Van Eyck family house as a memory space, home and archive, an entry to document and unpack the ways architectural design, domesticity, global travels and art collecting are intersecting fields, and how they sustained a non-functionalist view from which architecture was profoundly re-conceptualized.
 He is the editor and Spanish translator of Van Eyck’s The Child, the City,and the Artist (El niño, la ciudad y el artista, Arquia, 2021), awarded at the XII Bienal Iberoamericana de Arquitectura y Urbanismo, as well as translator of Aldo van Eyck: The Circle and the Centre (calmo, 2023).
 These and many other publications consolidate him as an expert on Aldo and Hannie van Eyck’s work and thinking.
 On this basis, he has been invited to lecture on the Van Eycks at Lucerne University of Applied Sciences (2022), Politecnico di Milano (2023), Architecture Foundation (UK, 2020), Universidad Finis Terrae (2020), or Nieuwe Instituut (2018).
 With Dirk van den Heuvel, Alejandro is now co-curating the exhibition “Built Homecoming” at Nieuwe Instituut, Rotterdam, with the results of his work on the Van Eycks’ home.